The 6th Annual Wisconsin Sijo (WiSiJo) Poetry Contest is now open! Submissions will be accepted through April 30, 2026.

 Jorgensen, who has taught sijo for many years, recently co-edited a book on sijo, Sijo: Korea’s Poetry Form, with Sejong Cultural Society executive director Lucy Park.

 What started as an experimental pilot program has drawn entries from all parts of Wisconsin.
-The competition is open to Wisconsinites of all ages, offers monetary prizes of up to $400 to winning entries, and includes inducements for schools and libraries to promote participation.
+The competition is open to Wisconsinites of all ages, offers monetary prizes of up to $300 to winning entries across multiple age divisions, and includes free books for a limited number of adult participants.

-While sijo are traditionally written on cosmological, metaphysical, or pastoral themes, previous entrants have written sijo on Wordle, Alzhemiers, and even creative writing:
+While sijo are traditionally written on cosmological, metaphysical, or pastoral themes, previous entrants have written sijo on Wordle, creative writing, and even the Green Bay Packers.
+One of last year’s grand prize winners took on the topic of Alzheimers:

 For more information and advice on how to write your first sijo, please visit the Sejong Cultural Society’s Sijo Writing Guide.
-You may find information on how to enter this year’s competition here.
+You may find information on how to enter the competition here.